-Worried you won’t qualify for a traditional life insurance policy because of your age and health?
-Guaranteed issue life insurance can give you and your loved ones peace of mind for end-of-life costs without the hassle.
+If you don’t qualify for a traditional life insurance policy because of your age and health, guaranteed issue life insurance can give you and your loved ones peace of mind for end-of-life costs without the hassle.

 TABLE OF CONTENTS

 Guaranteed issue life insurance (also called guaranteed life insurance or guaranteed acceptance life insurance) is a type of whole life insurance.
 It’s best for seniors between the ages of 50 and 80, or those who can’t qualify for a traditional life insurance policy due to a serious medical condition or terminal illness.

 Unlike traditional life insurance, the application for guaranteed issue life insurance doesn’t involve health questions or a medical exam.
 It has a comparatively small death benefit, but it can help your loved ones pay for end-of-life expenses, such as funeral costs or medical bills.

 Guaranteed issue life insurance belongs to a category of policies called final expense life insurance.
 The other main type of final expense insurance is simplified whole life insurance.

 Guaranteed issue life insurance is a last-resort life insurance option if you are unable to qualify for other types of insurance